Eeems-Org/remarkable.guide/src/guide/access/ssh.rst

 6. Select "Accept".
 7. Enter your passcode(if enabled).
 8. Select "Continue" to finish the factory reset and enabling "Developer mode".

-9. After the factory reset is complete, open the Menu.
+After the factory reset is complete, you can continue from :ref: 'If your device version is 3.9 or higher'.
-10. Select "Settings".
-11. Select "About".
-12. Select "Copyrights and licenses".
-13. You will find your password and the IP addresses you can use to access your device underneath the "GPLv3 Compliance" header.

 Connecting via SSH
 ==================